AlamarW/tarot-cli/README.md

 ## Options

 Tarot CLI currently supports the following options:
--`-s`: spread, defines what spread to use for your reading (Draw one,
-        past present future, and Celtic cross)
+- `-s`: spread, defines what spread to use for your reading (Draw one, past present future, and Celtic cross)
--`-p`: prompt, use a specific question to guide your tarot reading
-        (implementation details below)
+- `-p`: prompt, use a specific question to guide your tarot reading (implementation details below)
--`-n`: noprompt, disables repetitive asking for prompt in interactive mode if
-        it is not desired
+- `-n`: noprompt, disables repetitive asking for prompt in interactive mode if it is not desired

 ## Spreads